Who We Are

 Bay Area Hospital will be the model for regional health care excellence.

-Kindness:Â We honor and respect others with our words and actions.
+Kindness: We honor and respect others with our words and actions.

-Excellence:Â We are committed to superior service and quality care.
+We are committed to superior service and quality care.

-Teamwork:Â We drive success by our commitment to effectively work together.
+We drive success by our commitment to effectively work together.

-Ownership:Â We take personal responsibility for all aspects of organizational success.
+We take personal responsibility for all aspects of organizational success.

-Innovation:Â We continually look for opportunities to improve our organization.
+Innovation: We continually look for opportunities to improve our organization.

-Bay Area Hospital Leadership
+• Brian Moore Bay Area Hospital

 Brian Moore

-President and CEOBrian Moore is the President and CEO of Bay Area Hospital.
+Brian Moore is the President and CEO of Bay Area Hospital.
 He was selected by the Bay Area Hospital Board of Directors after a nationwide search and assumed leadership of the hospital on January 2, 2019.
-As a visionary leader, he moved to the South Coast with more than 20 years of hospital leadership experience, most recently serving as CEO at St. Mary-Corwin Medical Center in Pueblo, Colorado.
+He moved to the South Coast for the role and has more than 24 years of hospital leadership experience, most recently serving as CEO at St. Mary-Corwin Medical Center in Pueblo, Colorado.

-Throughout Moore’s dynamic career, he has successfully positioned hospitals for growth and expansion, led organizations to improved hospital operations, and delivered strong, sustainable gains in performance and productivity.
-Revered as his proudest accomplishment, Moore played a leading role in starting several new hospital campuses in an underserved area of Colorado early in his career.
+As a visionary leader, Brian has seen continued success in building healthcare organizations by driving innovation, excellence, and collaborative relationships.
+Throughout Brian’s dynamic career, he has positioned hospitals for growth and expansion, led organizations to improved hospital operations, and delivered strong, sustainable gains in performance and productivity.
+Revered as his proudest accomplishment, he played a leading role in starting two hospital campuses in a rapidly growing area of Denver, Colorado early in his career.

 Jennifer Collins, MN-AL, RN

-Chief Nursing OfficerJennifer Collins brings over 21 years of healthcare experience to Bay Area Hospital.
+Jennifer Collins brings over 21 years of healthcare experience to Bay Area Hospital.
 Jennifer has focused her career on nursing leadership with an emphasis on emotional intelligence, wellbeing, and resilience in the workplace.
 She earned her Master’s of Nursing in Administrative Leadership from the University of Washington, Bothell.
 She mentored BSN students and helped design the Administrative Leadership option while at the university.
 Most recently she served as the Director of Critical Care and Cardiovascular Service Line in Silverdale, Washington.
 Jennifer has continually improved processes to benefit both patients and nurses.
 She is noted for her work in shortening patient wait times, improving patient recovery after surgery, and fostering growth and leadership skills in nursing teams.

 Lee Saltzgaber, MD

-Chief Medical OfficerDr.
-Saltzgaber is an experienced Certified Physician Executive, Fellow of the American College of Healthcare Executives, and a Certified Professional in both Healthcare Quality as well as Patient Safety.
+Dr. Saltzgaber is an experienced Certified Physician Executive, Fellow of the American College of Healthcare Executives, and a Certified Professional in both Healthcare Quality as well as Patient Safety.
 He has a passion for team building and a 25 plus-year history of success in leading physicians, healthcare professionals and support staff to improve the health and wellness of several communities and elevating morale across organizations.

 Dr. Saltzgaber earned his Bachelor of Science from the University of Oregon and his Doctor of Medicine from the Uniformed Services University of Health Sciences.
 He has residencies in Family Medicine, Aerospace Medicine, and Preventive Medicine.
 He also earned degrees in Master of Public Health, University of Texas, and Master of Medical Management, Marshall School of Business (USC).